Eagles of the Republic: Premise

-Fahmy is invited to a film industry red carpet and takes Ramy instead of Donya.
-He sees Suzanne and flirts with her, leading to a hotel tryst.
-When he returns home and isn't able to show any photos with Ramy, Donya reveals she knows about Suzanne, and leaves him.
+Fahmy is invited to a film industry red carpet event to which he takes Ramy instead of Donya.
+He sees Suzanne and flirts with her, leading to a tryst in a hotel.
+When he returns home and is unable to show any photos with Ramy, Donya reveals she knows about his photos with Suzanne and leaves him.
 Shooting on the film continues and Fahmy pleads Rula's case to be un-blacklisted with the Defense Minister.
 Mansour reveals that he knows about Suzanne's affair and that the minister is obsessed with Rula.
-He threatens Fahmy with a forged suicide note and requests that Rula to meet with the minister while wearing a wearing a wire.
+He threatens Fahmy with a forged suicide note and requests that Rula to meet with the minister while wearing a wire.
 At the subsequent meeting, Mansour hears a scuffle break out.

 Before Fahmy gives his speech at the military academy, an aide requests that he salute as he finishes.
 When Fahmy does so, several parade participants begin shooting to try and assassinate the president.
 Fahmy escapes onto a military helicopter, where Mansour interrogates some captives before throwing them off.
-The helicopter lands at a secure bunker, where they learn that Sisi is alive, the Republican Guard has suppressed the coup attempt and censored it from media, and that the Defence Minister is with the troops.
+The helicopter lands at a secure bunker, where they learn that Sisi is alive, the Republican Guard has suppressed the coup attempt and censored it from media, and that the Defense Minister is with the troops.
 Mansour reveals that the dinner Fahmy had attended with the minister had been a coup planning session and arrests all participants except for Fahmy.

 Mansour orders a reluctant Fahmy to meet with Suzanne to determine if she was involved.
 Suzanne is confused when confronted and Fahmy warns her to flee the country and that they cannot meet again.
-On the way out, the Defence Minister intercepts Fahmy and Suzanne, tells the former that Rula died after a fall off a balcony, and orders Fahmy to lie to investigators about his involvement in the coup attempt under threat of killing his loved ones.
+On the way out, the Defense Minister intercepts Fahmy and Suzanne, tells the former that Rula died after a fall off a balcony, and orders Fahmy to lie to investigators about his involvement in the coup attempt under threat of killing his loved ones.
 Fahmy returns to his wife's apartment and finds that Ramy has been kidnapped before he is taken away by Mansour's men.
-Mansour tells Fahmy that Fawzy was killed and Fahmy tells Mansour that Suzanne is innocent, reveals the Defence Minister's request, and begs him to save Ramy.
+Mansour tells Fahmy that Fawzy was killed and Fahmy tells Mansour that Suzanne is innocent, revealing the Defense Minister's request, and begs him to save Ramy.
 Mansour orders the minister's arrest based on this, reunites Fahmy with his son, and has the minister arrested and executed by firing squad.
 Some time later, the film is released and Fahmy joins some old men betting on horse racing.